cfpb/design-system/docs/components/lists.md

           </ul>
         variation_description: Spaced list adds extra padding to every element in a list.
         variation_name: Spaced list
-      - variation_code_snippet: '  '
+      - variation_code_snippet: "  "
         variation_description: >-
           When the primary role of a list is to offer definitions or explanations for a group of terms, the bolded term should appear first, followed by a colon.
 The definition should appear after the bolded term and be written in complete sentences.

           Each defined term should appear on its own line, without an indentation or bullet.
         variation_name: Basic definition list
-      - variation_code_snippet: ''
+      - variation_code_snippet: ""
-        variation_description: >-
-          Modifies the base style to make <dt> look like an h5.
+        variation_description: Modifies the base style to make <dt> look like an h5.
           Used for definition lists that contain key/value or term/definition pairs (i.e. lists where the <dt> is fairly short, acts like a label, and is readable in all caps), like the Mosaic portals and the job listings.
         variation_name: Key/value definition list
-      - variation_code_snippet: ''
+      - variation_code_snippet: ""
         variation_description: >-
           Modifies the base style to put <dt> and <dd> on the same line (and maybe also add a colon after the <dt>?).
 Used when the two parts of the list entry should be inline, as in the job listings.

           ![](/design-system/images/uploads/28131667-787b1896-66ef-11e7-8411-c0f40ba79e2c.png)
         variation_name: Compact definition list
-use_cases: ''
+use_cases: ""
-content_guidelines: ''
+content_guidelines: >

+  List items should:

+  * Be capitalized

+  * Avoid unnecessary repetition

+  * Have a parallel structure

+  * Start with an introductory clause or sentence

+  * Use consistent punctuation

+  If the list items are complete sentences, the introductory clause should also be a complete sentence, followed by a colon.
+These list items should end with a period.

+  If the list items are a group of short fragments that each work to complete an introductory clause, the introductory clause should also be a short fragment, followed by a colon.
+These list items should end with no punctuation.
-behavior: ''
+behavior: ""
-accessibility: ''
+accessibility: ""
-research: ''
 last_updated: 2020-01-28T15:55:47.394Z
+research: ""
 ---